 Despite being electrically neutral, the neutron does have both an electric dipole moment (as if it were made of a positive and a negative electric charge separated by a minute distance) and a magnetic moment, both of which are indicative of some internal electrical structure.
 Indeed, it is now known that the neutron (like the proton and other baryons) is composed of one up quark and two down quarks.

 Neutrons are highly penetrating, and are moderated (slowed down) by colliding with the nuclei of light atoms.
-They induce certain heavy nuclei to undergo fission.
+They induce certain heavy nuclei to undergo nuclear fission.
 Shielding requires thick concrete walls.

 Neutrons are detected by counting the ionizing particles or gamma rays produced when they react with nuclei.
 Neutrons have wave properties and their diffraction is used to study crystal structures and magnetic properties.